obss/trapper/README.md

 python -m scripts.run_tests
 ```

-**NOTE:** To significantly speed up the tests, you can set the following environment
+**NOTE:** To significantly speed up the tests depending on HuggingFace's
+transformers and datasets libraries, you can set the following environment variables
-variables which makes HuggingFace's transformers and datasets libraries work in
-offline mode.
-However, beware that you may need to run the tests once first without
+to make them work in offline mode.
+However, beware that you may need to run the
-setting these environment variables so that the models, tokenizers etc. are cached.
+tests once first without setting these environment variables so that the pretrained
+models, tokenizers etc. are downloaded and cached.

 ```shell
 export TRANSFORMERS_OFFLINE=1 HF_DATASETS_OFFLINE=1